 # Expand

-For example, a path with a Transform effect on it which has copies set to 1 would produce a group which contains two unique new paths.
+For instance, a path with a Transform effect set to 1 copy would be expanded into a group containing two separate paths—each one editable and taggable.

-• Gradient Mesh - Turns the underlying gradient into an Illustrator Gradient-Mesh object.
+• Gradient Mesh — Converts the fill into a mesh object.

 # Expanded Artwork